aneiosi/D-JSON/README.md

 **NOTE:** This Method is deprecated.
 Use CMake if at all possible.
 Makefile support is limited to fixing bugs.

 If you don't have CMake available, but still have GNU make.
-You can use the makefile to build cJSON:
+You can use the makefile to build DJSON:

 Run this command in the directory with the source code and it will automatically compile static and shared libraries and a little test program (not the full test suite).